 Dr. Brown bottles come highly recommended.
 We used Avent for my last baby who was bottle-fed with a specialized prescription formula (due to severe digestive issues) and really liked them.
 Other moms like glass bottles, or ones with an angled neck.

-While you’re at it, go ahead and add a bottle drying rack (THIS bamboo one poses less risk for developing nasty mold compared to the grass ones) and a bottle brush.
 You’ll need something to wash and dry bottle and/or pump parts with if you decide not to nurse exclusively.

 Skip the bottle warmer and sterilizer though.